TimoGuy/BTZC_game_engine/README.md

         - Use Imguizmo.
         - ~~Also allow for G for translate, R for rotate, and S for scale.~~
         - ~~Also (while not using the gizmo) allow for W,E,R to change to ~~

-1. Work on movement and gameplay stuff (not really engine related for this)!
-    - Base movement principles from a hat in time.
-    - Use animations to really show the movement stuff.
-    - @TODO.

 1. Good pause point.
     - [ ] Release v0.1.0-develop.2